Deepeshac2890/pro_spect/README.md

 # pro_spect

-It is an assignment project for Edamama in which implemented using BLOC architecture.
+It is an assignment project in which implemented using BLOC architecture.